-There are so many things to do in Sintra, a picturesque city located just 45 minutes north of Lisbon Portugal.
+There are so many things to do in Sintra, Portugal.
+This picturesque city is located just 45 minutes north of Lisbon.

 7 Things to Do in Sintra, Portugal